A Survey on Agentic Security: Applications, Threats and Defenses: Threats to Agentic Systems

 \subsubsection{Jailbreak Attacks}

-Jailbreak attacks attempt to bypass a model's built-in safety measures to force it to produce harmful or unintended content \cite{Wei2023Jailbroken, zou2023universaltransferableadversarialattacks, xu2024comprehensivestudyjailbreakattack, lin2025papersummaryattackjailbreaking}. \citet{kumar2025aligned} and \citet{chiang2025harmful} both demonstrate that AI agents are significantly more vulnerable to jailbreak attacks than their underlying LLMs. \citet{kumar2025aligned} and \citet{andriushchenko2025agentharm} show that simple jailbreaking techniques designed for chatbots are highly effective against browser agents, while \citet{chiang2025harmful} identify three critical design factors (embedding goal directly into system prompt, iterative action generation, and processing environment feedback through event stream) that increase an agent's susceptibility. \citet{andriushchenko2025agentharm} discover that leading LLMs are surprisingly compliant with malicious agent requests even without jailbreaking. \citet{saha2025breakingcodesecurityassessment} find that LLM coding agents are highly vulnerable to jailbreak attacks that produce executable malicious code, with attack success rates reaching 75\% in multi-file codebases. \citet{yu2024llmfuzzer} use fuzzing techniques to automatically generate novel jailbreak prompts from human-written seeds. \citet{anil2024manyshot} demonstrate a many-shot jailbreak where numerous in-context examples of harmful question answering override a model's safety training. \citet{robey2024jailbreakingllmcontrolledrobots} present a comprehensive exploration of jailbreak attacks on robotic systems powered by LLM agents.
+Jailbreak attacks attempt to bypass a model's built-in safety measures to force it to produce harmful or unintended content \citep{Wei2023Jailbroken, zou2023universaltransferableadversarialattacks, xu2024comprehensivestudyjailbreakattack}. \citet{kumar2025aligned} and \citet{chiang2025harmful} both demonstrate that AI agents are significantly more vulnerable to jailbreak attacks than their underlying LLMs.
+On BrowserART, a GPT-4o browser agent's ASR rises from 12\% in the chat setting to 74\% under a direct ask and 100\% under an ensemble of attacks \citep{kumar2025aligned}, while a web agent built on the same aligned model reaches a 46.6\% non-denial rate on malicious tasks the standalone model refuses entirely \citep{chiang2025harmful}. \citet{kumar2025aligned} and \citet{andriushchenko2025agentharm} show that simple jailbreaking techniques designed for chatbots are highly effective against agents, while \citet{chiang2025harmful} identify three design factors that increase susceptibility: embedding the goal directly into the system prompt, iterative action generation, and processing environment feedback through an event stream. \citet{andriushchenko2025agentharm} further find that leading LLMs are surprisingly compliant with malicious agent requests even without any jailbreak, with Mistral Large 2 reaching an 82.2\% harm score under direct prompting. \citet{saha2025breakingcodesecurityassessment} find that LLM coding agents are highly vulnerable to jailbreaks that yield executable malicious code: wrapping a model in a code agent raises ASR by 1.6x on average, reaching roughly 75\% in multi-file codebases, with up to a third of outputs being directly runnable. \citet{yu2024llmfuzzer} use an MCTS-guided fuzzer to mutate human-written seed templates into novel jailbreak prompts, reaching 93.14\% ensemble ASR on GPT-3.5 and transferring across twelve open- and closed-weight models. \citet{anil2024manyshot} demonstrate that hundreds of in-context examples of harmful question answering can override a model's safety training, with effectiveness following a power law in the number of shots that alignment training delays but does not eliminate. \citet{lin2025papersummaryattackjailbreaking} introduce the Paper Summary Attack, which exploits an LLM's tendency to treat academic safety papers as authoritative context, reaching 97--98\% ASR on well-aligned models such as Claude 3.5 Sonnet and DeepSeek-R1 while evading LlamaGuard, perplexity, and moderation defenses. \citet{robey2024jailbreakingllmcontrolledrobots} present ROBOPAIR, which attains 100\% ASR across three LLM-controlled robots including a commercially deployed platform, showing that agentic jailbreaks extend beyond harmful text to physical-world actions.